center-for-humans-and-machines/algorithmic-institutions/reports/artificial_humans.md

 | -- |
 | *Cross entropy over the training period of 2000 episodes for 6 different model architectures.
 The full model is overfitting.
 The model with node and edge model, as well as a GRU is performing best and is not overfitting within the observed training period.* |

+We found an architecture with an edge model, a node model and a GRU to be performing best.
+For this reason we will report results for this model throughout, if not not explicitly stated otherwise.

 ### Hyperparameter

 We found that very narrow networks with 5 hidden units were performing best.
 We scanned over the parameter batch size and learning rate.